Sugar Hill (1974 film): Production

 The film, budgeted at $350,000, was shot on location in Houston at such locations as the Heights branch of the Houston Public Library (a historical landmark), used in the film as a "Voodoo Institute".
 Sugar Hill was the last film Quarry did for AIP, after a run that included the Count Yorga films.
-Also appearing in the film was Cully, who played Mama Jefferson on the TV show The Jeffersons.
+Also appearing in the film was Cully, who played Mother Jefferson on the TV show The Jeffersons.
 Charles P. Robinson, known for his role as Mac Robinson on NBC's Night Court, portrayed the character of Fabulous.
 Hank Edds created the makeup effects for the zombies in the film.

 Release

 The film was released theatrically in the United States by American International Pictures in February 1974.
 It was cut to 83 minutes for television and retitled The Zombies of Sugar Hill.

 Legacy

 The film was broadcast on Tele 5 as part of the programme format SchleFaZ in season 2.
 The film was released on VHS by Orion Home Video in 1996, and on DVD in October 2011 as part of MGM's Limited Edition series.

 Writing in The Zombie Movie Encyclopedia, academic Peter Dendle called it "a humorously dated blaxploitation feature" whose zombies "represent a throwback to the classic zombie conceptualization of the '30s and '40s".
 Adam Tyner of DVD Talk rated it 4 out of 5 stars and wrote, "Creepy, sexy, sleazy, and a borderline-surreal amount of fun, Sugar Hill is a perfect movie for a Halloween marathon and probably my single favorite blaxploitation flick, period".
 The "unique blend of exploitation film and Southern gothic horror" in Sugar Hill was described by Bloody Disgusting in 2020 as an "underseen outlier" in zombie films following in the wake of George A. Romero's Night of the Living Dead (1968).

 Rapper MF Doom sampled several audio clips from the film under his alias King Geedorah on the album Take Me to Your Leader (2003).
 A poster for the film appeared on a primary character's bedroom wall during a pivotal scene in 'Salem's Lot (2024) to establish the film's 1970s period setting.